casaadhmd-cmyk/Sql_Warehouse_Project/README.md

 2. Data Lake
 3. Data lakehouse
-4. Data Mesh - In this project will be using this method of Data Architure by Layer 4a.Layers are Bronze , Silver & Gold
+4. Data Mesh - In this project will be using this method of Data Architure by Layer Layers a.Bronze - Raw Data From Source System without change
+     b.
+Silver - Transorfomation The data &
+     c.
+Gold  -For the Business Views.
-5. Schema -Star Schema
+6. Schema -Star Schema

 <img width="792" height="671" alt="Saadh 1st Architect For the Data ware house Project" src="https://github.com/user-attachments/assets/b18b4f2e-2993-4168-af48-1002df1ecd76" />